 Numerous groups have recognized Judge McMillian's work as a lawyer and her service to the community.
 Her peers in the legal profession twice selected her as a Georgia Super Lawyers "Rising Star."
 In 2012, the National Asian Pacific American Bar Association tapped her as one of the "Best Lawyers Under 40" in the United States.
 The National Diversity Council picked her as one of the "2010 Most Powerful and Influential Women of Georgia."
-The Westminster Schools of Augusta named her as its "2010 Distinguished Alumna" and invited her to speak at graduation.
-The Fayette Woman recognized Judge McMillian in its January 2013 issue for "Making a Difference on the Bench and Beyond."
+The Westminster Schools of Augusta named her as its "2010 Distinguished Alumna," and the Fayette Woman recognized Judge McMillian in its January 2013 issue for "Making a Difference on the Bench and Beyond."
 Judge McMillian has also been named as a "Notable Woman of History" by the Fayette-Starr's Mill Chapter of the Daughters of the American Revolution, a 2013 "Community Champion" by the Asian American Legal Advocacy Center, and one of the 25 Most Influential Asian Americans of 2014 by the Georgia Asian Times.
 In 2015, she also received the Distinguished Service Award by the Asian American Heritage Foundation.

 Education has played an enormous role in Judge McMillian's life.
 She attended law school as a Woodruff Scholar at the University of Georgia School of Law, where she graduated third in her class with highest honors and served as President of the Christian Legal Society.
 She also graduated with high honors from Duke University, earning Bachelor of Arts degrees in both History and Economics.
 She obtained her high school diploma from the Westminster Schools of Augusta, graduating as the valedictorian of her class.